 Change Type Course Proposed Changes Reason for Change Course Title & Description PSYC3323: Hormones, Drugs & Behaviour Title: Psychopharmacology Description: modified to remove hormones and an out-of-date anti- requisite Too difficult to cover all the content in one course so have been focusing on the drug aspect.
 Making description and title reflect practice.
 MSc Program Change N/A Old: "Students must obtain a minimum grade of B- in all graduate courses.
 Students obtaining a final grade below B- in any course must withdraw from the program, unless special permission to continue in the program is granted by the department."
-New: "must withdraw from the program or be dismissed , unless special permission to continue is granted by the Department."
-Clarifying that even if a student does not withdraw, they are not eligible to stay in the program (they will be dismissed).
-This has happened in our program recently; this is simply articulating clearly current practice.
-MSc Calendar Description N/A Clarify and add details to the calendar - We receive many queries about changes description of what constitutes the what constitutes equivalency to an
+New: "must withdraw from the program or be dismissed, unless special permission to continue is granted by the Department." - Clarifying that even if a student does not withdraw, they are not eligible to stay in the program (they will be dismissed) This has happened in our program recently; this is simply articulating clearly current practice.
+MSc Calendar Description changes (for equivalency) N/A Clarify and add details to the calendar description of what constitutes the equivalent of a honours degree for potential applicants to our MSc program. - We receive many queries about what constitutes equivalency to an honours degree in psychology.
+We want to be able to point potential applicants to a clear description of how we define equivalency.